detrack/detrack-core-dotnet/README.md

 ```

 Batch update jobs:
-Batch update jobs will update job with the specified DO Number and Date.
+Batch update jobs will update job with the specified `doNumber` and `date`.
 ```csharp
 // create a list of jobs
 List<Job> joblist = new List<Job>();